tooploox/trex-timetravel/README.md

 ## Inspiration

-T-Rex timetravel was inspired by Chrome T-rex Game, but additional feature of `time manipulation` (using Redux and Immutable state) was added.
+T-Rex timetravel was inspired by Chrome T-rex Game, but additional feature of `time manipulation` (using redux-style and Immutable state) was added.
 Moreover simple `physics engine` was also designed with support of Newton's laws of motion.

+This part is rewritten version to show version with more parenthesis

 ![chrome offline game cast](screenshot.gif)